 Expand your ideas

-This course is for high school educators and teachers and those currently working in Steiner schools or familiar with Steiner’s pedagogy who are interested in evolving and deepening their understanding, practice and pedagogy of Steiner Education in high school, years 8-12.
+Delivered on site at USC Sunshine Coast in Sippy Downs, QLD or via Zoom, this course is for high school educators and teachers and those currently working in Steiner schools or familiar with Steiner’s pedagogy who are interested in evolving and deepening their understanding, practice and pedagogy of Steiner Education in high school, years 8-12.

 Consider this course if you are interested in evolving and transforming your practice to meet the needs of adolescents in Australia today, exploring approaches that are, by their nature, expansive and dynamic, and which strive to meet a range of abilities and capacities to meet the requirements of a fast-moving world where we seem to only value that which we can measure.
 Focusing on process and place, the course aims to provide current high school teachers with discussions, workshops and presentations that support optimum physiological, emotional and cognitive development in adolescents.
 Class guardians and subject teachers are welcome, as are administrators and parents who have an understanding of Steiner Education.